threefoldtech/info_grid/src/flist/flist_case_studies/flist_nextcloud_case_study.md

 We can see that the directory is composed of a Caddyfile, a Dockerfile, a README.md and two directories, **scripts** and **zinit**.
 We will now explore each of those components to have a good grasp of the whole repository and to understand how it all works together.

-To get a big picture of this directory, we could say that the **README.md** file provides the necessary documentation for the users to understand the Nextcloud flist, how it is built and how it works, the **Caddyfile** provides the necessary requirements to run the reverse proxy, the **Dockerfile** provides the necessary requirements for the Docker image to be built, installing things such as [openssh](https://www.openssh.com/) and the [ufw firewall](https://wiki.ubuntu.com/UncomplicatedFirewall) for secure remote connection, while the two folders, **scripts** and **zinit**, could be said to work hand-in-hand.
-While commands can be executed in the .yaml files contained within the zinit folder, these files also serve as a way to organize the scripts.
-As we will see later on, zinit coupled with the `.yaml` files provides ordered steps for the scripts (i.e. the files with the extension `.sh`) to be executed.
-This ensures that the Nextcloud deployment gets built systematically in the proper order.
+To get a big picture of this directory, we could say that the **README.md** file provides the necessary documentation for the users to understand the Nextcloud flist, how it is built and how it works, the **Caddyfile** provides the necessary requirements to run the reverse proxy, the **Dockerfile** specifies how the Docker image is built, installing things such as [openssh](https://www.openssh.com/) and the [ufw firewall](https://wiki.ubuntu.com/UncomplicatedFirewall) for secure remote connection, while the two folders, **scripts** and **zinit**, could be said to work hand-in-hand.

+Each `.yaml` file is a *unit file* for zinit.
+That means it specifies a single service for zinit to start.
+We'll learn more about these files later, but for now we can just note that each script file (ending with `.sh`) has an associated zinit file to make sure the script is run.
+There are also some other files for running programs aside from our scripts.

 ## Caddyfile

-For our Nextcloud deployment, we will be using Caddy as a reverse proxy.
-We note that a reverse proxy is an application that sits in front of back-end applications and forwards client requests to those applications.
+For our Nextcloud deployment, we are using Caddy as a reverse proxy.
+A reverse proxy is an application that sits in front of back-end applications and forwards client requests to those applications.

+Since Nextcloud AIO actually includes two web applications, both Nextcloud itself and the AIO management interface, we use the reverse proxy to serve them both on a single domain.
+It also allows us to make some on the fly changes to the content of the AIO site to enhance the user experience a bit.
+Finally, we also use Caddy to provide SSL termination if the user reserves a public IP and no gateway, since otherwise SSL termination is provided by the gateway.

 File: `Caddyfile`
 ```